DevOps-With-Babar-Zahoor/.github/profile/readme.md

 > [!CAUTION]
 > Volunteer rules for the above support request
-> if any / single conditions is met, volunteer will not provide the support.
-Because volunnteer is giving you his precious time for support and his time value should be acknowledged, so in this time he / she would help others, those who are following the rules prefectly.
+> If any / single conditions are met, the volunteer will not provide the support.
+Because the volunteer is giving you his precious time for support and his time value should be acknowledged, so in this time he/she would help others, those who are following the rules perfectly.

 > [!TIP]
 > Volunteer Tip in **Issue Support**
 > Rules to be verified by Volunteer for support tickets:
-> - Video lenght is more than 1 minutes (strictly follow it)
+> - Video length is more than 1 minute (strictly follow it)
-> - Mobile camera recording of screen is not acceptable.
+> - Mobile camera recording of the screen is not acceptable.
-> - No voice message within video, explaining the issue.
+> - No voice message within the video, explaining the issue.
 > - time wasting stories are being told in video
-> - Self research is not performed before submitting issue
+> - Self-research is not performed before submitting an issue.
 > - Hashtags are not being used
 > - Template.md is not used to submit the issue.
-> - Issue is not opened in the relevent/right topic, for example issue is about Linux and is opened in Kubernetes.
+> - The issue is not opened in the relevant/right topic, for example issue is about Linux and is opened in Kubernetes.

 ### Step 4: Submit the work performed